Who needs mortgage insurance?

 If you’re in the market for a mortgage, have refinanced or are just an interested observer, you’ve probably experienced or heard about rigid or “tight” underwriting standards for new mortgage loans, especially the need for a higher down payment to buy a home (or deeper equity stake to refinance one).

-As noted above, lenders stopped making loans with low down payments, but mostly for one simple reason: they could not get MI policies for them.
+As noted above, when the housing market turned sour, lenders stopped making loans with low down payments, but mostly for one simple reason: they could not get MI policies for them.
 In the real estate downturn, mortgage insurers had a rough time of it and were also stung by losses, and with home prices still sliding in many areas, many mortgage insurers simply stopped writing policies for loans with less than 10 percent down – and wouldn’t write policies at all in some markets or for some kinds of homes.

 As the housing market gradually improved, so has the availability of MI for loans with smaller down payments.
 That’s a good thing, since it’s a virtual certainty that your lender will require that you get a policy to protect his interests when you ask for a mortgage, unless you can come up with a 20 percent stake.